 The passport is issued by the Ministry of the Interior or from consular offices in other countries.

-The timeframe for processing the new passport from abroad is 120 days.
-It will take 30 days if applied for from the Czech Republic.
+The timeframe for processing a new passport from abroad is 120 days.
+It will take 30 days if applied from the Czech Republic.

 Advantages of Czech Republic Nationality